-A variety of classes and groups are offered throughout the year to meet the needs and interests of our many members and friends.
-These include Bible studies, book groups, and classes that cover topics such as social issues, environmental concerns, problems in the U.S. and around the world, preparation for church trips, and other topics that merit our attention.
+A variety of classes and groups are offered throughout the year to meet the varied needs and interests of members and friends.
+These include theological and biblical studies, book groups, and classes that cover topics such as social issues, environmental concerns, problems in the U.S. and around the world, preparation for church trips, and other topics that merit our attention.
 A connection with our faith, though not always explicitly stated, is always implied.

 Sunday Adult Education